weiguochina/Windmill_Visibility_House_Price_US_2024/README.md

 Note that to compile the file, the user will need to acquire a token from the census website and add it to the program.

+## Contact

+Please contact Wei Guo (wei.guo@cmcc.it) for any questions regarding the code or data files.

+Please see the paper for more information on the codes and data.
+If you use these codes files or data, please **CITE** this paper as the source

 ## Reference